bitwarden/help/_articles/faqs/hosting-faqs.md

    ```
    systemctl daemon-reload
    ```
-5. Enable `bitwarden.service` in the system boot:
+5. Add the service to start with system boot:

    ```
    sudo systemctl enable bitwarden.service